Membership Experience Managers oversee the recruitment and selection of regional volunteers, as well as the evaluation of regional member needs.

-Membership experience coordinators oversee the recruitment and selection of regional volunteers and the evaluation of regional member needs.
-Those serving in this role create meaningful experiences for others to advance professionally, while developing their own skills in human resources and communication.
+Individuals in this role create meaningful experiences to help others advance professionally while developing their own skills in human resources and communication.

 This is a regional leading volunteer position, ideal for those interested in determining and advancing strategic directions, governing over long-term goals, representing the association to other members, and setting the tone for member experiences.